ooples/pine_script_docs/source/concepts/Inputs.rst

     input(defval, title, tooltip, inline, group) → input int/float/bool/color/string | series float

-The function automatically detect the type of input by the ``defval`` argument used when calling it.
+The function automatically detects the type of input by analyzing the type of the ``defval`` argument used in the function call.
 This script shows all the supported types and the form-type returned by the function when used with each ``defval`` argument::